 Always.
 Never leaving.
 Now and forever.

-Friend, if you’ve lost your Christmas spirit, maybe you’ve been looking for it in the wrong place.
+If you’ve lost your Christmas spirit, maybe you’ve been looking for it in the wrong place.
 Maybe you’ve been looking at yourself instead of looking to the Savior.
-We, sometimes unintentionally, become selfish at Christmas by focusing solely on our feelings (and lack thereof).
-But there is more to Christmas than fickle feelings.
+We (sometimes unintentionally) become selfish at Christmas by focusing solely on our feelings (and lack thereof).
+But there’s more to Christmas than fickle feelings.

 “She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
 (Matthew 1:21 ESV)